ednunezg/ednunezg.github.io/_posts/2021-03-18-Algotrading.markdown

 ## Lessons learned and a word of caution

-Taking on this project as both a challenging technical project and the source of income and the pursuit of a source of income turned out being extremely rewarding and fruitful in learning how to best design reliable+complex backend systems.
+Taking on this project as both a challenging feat and the pursuit of an extra source of income turned out being extremely rewarding and fruitful in learning how to best design reliable+complex backend systems.

 The two main challenging pieces of solving this puzzle involved proper order lifecycle management and building the backtesting software.